ZenithalHourlyRate/fhe-simd-alu/README.md

 ./bin/examples/pke/z-example
 ```

 In the example, we demonstrate the results of arithmetic (add/multiplication) and boolean operations (bitwise logic, shift/rotation, compare).
 We also demonstrate bootstrappings.
 The noise growth after each operation is also printed.
 An example log can be checked in [example.log](/log/example.log).
+Note that for demonstration purpose we use ring dimension of 1024.

-If you want to benchmark, use
+If you want to benchmark, use the following program whose RLWE parameter satisfies 128-bit security.

 ```bash
 make -j z-benchmark-full
 OMP_NUM_THREADS=1 ./bin/examples/pke/z-benchmark-full 64 bench
 ```

+Please note that this repository is a prototype and there is no warranty on its reliability.